 Make funny faces with sandwich fixings to put a smile on your kids’ faces.
 What a fun idea!

 Or make goofy faces on anything with stickers!
 Googly eyes would be lots of fun, too.

-Cut bread, cheeses, deli meats and more into fun shapes to get your kids excited about their lunches.
+Cut bread, cheeses, deli meats, and more into fun shapes to get your kids excited about their lunches.
+Use cookie cutters to save time!
 You can do this at the beginning of the week to save a little time each morning.

 Make your own lunchables.
 They’re much healthier than the pre-packaged ones, and cheaper, too.

 Think outside the box when it comes to sandwiches.
 Use waffles or pancakes or bagels instead of bread for a nice change of pace to keep your kids from getting bored.